CamelotEstate/camelot-estate/content/pages/the-estate.md

     quote: |+
       # **The Estate**

+    title: >-
-    title: ' Located in the northern suburbs on the border of Kraaifontein and Durbanville, in Cape Town.'
+      Located in the northern suburbs on the border of Kraaifontein and Durbanville, in Cape Town.
     backgroundImage:
       url: /images/entrance.jpg
       altText: Camelot Estate Front Entrance